bareos/bareos/docs/manuals/source/IntroductionAndTutorial/InstallingBareosWebui.rst

 -  Intuitive web interface

--  Multilinugual
+-  Multilingual

 -  Can access multiple directors and catalogs

 -  Individual accounts and ACL support via Bareos restricted named consoles

--  Tape Autochanger management, with the possibility to label, import/export media and update your autochanger slot status
+-  Tape Autochanger management with the possibility to label, import/export media and update your autochanger slot status

 -  Temporarly enable or disable jobs, clients and schedules and also see their current state